chp-legacy/chainpoint-node/README.md

 * [Google Public NTP](https://developers.google.com/time/)
 * [How to Configure NTP for Use in the NTP Pool Project on Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-configure-ntp-for-use-in-the-ntp-pool-project-on-ubuntu-16-04)

-If your system is not running its own NTP daemon, a priviledged Docker container will attempt to start and automatically and continuously sync time for the Node.
+If your system is not running its own NTP daemon (many do so by default), a priviledged Docker container will attempt to start and continuously sync time for the Node.

 ### Configure Your Node